 In-home medication management includes assessing the patient's ability to self-manage oral medications.
-Use the following strategies for completing OASIS (M2020) Management of Oral Medications: the patient's current ability to prepare and take all oral medications reliably and safely, including administration of the correct dosage at the appropriate times/intervals.
+Use Medicare's own guidance & strategies for completing OASIS (M2020) Management of Oral Medications: the patient's current ability to prepare and take all oral medications reliably and safely, including administration of the correct dosage at the appropriate times/intervals.

 Excludes injectable and IV medications.
 (NOTE: This refers to ability, not compliance or willingness.)